Release date: Late 2024

 Fisker Pear: Design and interior

-On the inside, teasers haven’t revealed all that much of note.
-The only two we’ve seen that reveal any of the interior showcase a pretty typical electric car set-up, with some kind of central display and more open-plan feel thanks to the center console not being completely connected to the armrest.
+The two teases we’ve seen that reveal any of the interior showcase a pretty typical electric car set-up, with some kind of central display and more open-plan feel thanks to the center console not being completely connected to the armrest.

 That feature can make the car seem more open and roomy, and it is fairly novel — especially since the Ocean SUV lacks this particular style.
 However it’s not uncommon in modern electric cars, as automakers attempt to make the most of all the extra space afforded by the electric drivetrain.